-Click here for details of congregations that share our charism.
+Click here for details of religious congregations that share our charism.

 CHARTER FOR COMPASSION This worldwide movement was inspired by the ‘Charter for Compassion’, created by Karen Armstrong and the Council of Conscience in 2009, and inherits a confluence of contributions made by TED.com, the Compassionate Action Network, the Fetzer Institute, and many others.
 Charter for Compassion International provides an umbrella for people to engage in collaborative partnerships worldwide.
 Their mission is to bring to life the principles articulated in the ‘Charter for Compassion’ through concrete, practical action in a myriad of sectors.
 CCHJM is now a member.